 - Carbohydrate sources including oats, rice, quinoa, whole-wheat pasta and noodles

 - Protein sources such as kidney beans, white beans, black-eyed peas and lentils

 - Healthy fat sources including nuts and chia seeds, avocados and nut butters

 - Refrigerated foods including tofu, tempeh, seitan, plant-based milks

 - Sauces and condiments including tomato sauce, vinegar, soy sauce, mustard and chilli sauce

-Avo on toast is both a delicious and nutritious breakfast choice!
+Avo on toast is a delicious and nutritious breakfast choice!

-Made with an avocado, lime juice, spinach and crushed pepper, this meal provides mono-unsaturated fatty acids (the healthy kind of fats) and Magnesium thanks to the avocados, as well as Vitamin C, A and K, Iron and Magnesium from the leafy green spinach.
+Made with an avocado, lime juice, spinach and crushed pepper, this meal provides mono-unsaturated fatty acids (the healthy kind of fats) and Magnesium thanks to the avocados, as well as Vitamin C, Vitamin A, Vitamin K, Iron and Magnesium from the leafy green spinach.